xmsanchez/xavimirandasanchez.com/README.md

-# Xavi Miranda Sánchez - Personal Portfolio
+# Xavi Miranda Sánchez

-Personal portfolio and blog website built with Hugo and Tailwind CSS.
+Personal blog built with Hugo and vibe-coded using Cursor.

 ## Tech Stack